orgSailingVLM/vlmbook/_build/html/_sources/chapters/description/technology.md

 # Technology

-The main purpose of the thesis was to optimize the existing code for initial sail analysis.
-Orginally the code was implementing many panel objects.
-Each one of them had many atributes like panel cooridinates, force, pressure, pressure coefficient, span and normal vector.
+Orginally the code was implemented in a Object Oriented way.
+Each panel has been represented by an instance of an object.
+Every one of them had many atributes like panel cooridinates, force, pressure, pressure coefficient, span and normal vector.
 When the size of lattice was increasing, the huge number of objects inside pySailingVLM slowed down the program.
 To optimize code, the Numba - JIT compiler that translates Python code and NumPy into machine code which enable parallel coalcuations, was applied.
-Becouse Numba do not understand custom objects like panel, the code was rewritten using two memory layout approaches.
+Becouse Numba do not handle custom objects like panel, they have been rewritten into NumPy arrays using two memory layout approaches.

 ## Memory layout

 Array of Structures (AoS) and Structure of Arrays (SoA) are layouts arranging a sequence of records in memory.
-Structure of Arrays (SoA) layout splits elements of a record into separate units allowing access these elements in parallel.
-The AoS is the opposite layout in which data for different fields is interleaved.
+Structure of Arrays (SoA) layout splits elements of a record into separate units allowing coalesced memory access.
+The AoS is the opposite layout.
+It is a collection of multiple structures variables where each variable contains information about different records.
+AoS is supported directly by most programming languages.
 Comparison between conceptual layout and memory layout is shown on figure {numref}`{number} <memory_layout>`.

 ```{figure} ../../figures/memory_layout.png
 ---